 The major application of NMR spectroscopy are listed below:

-- Identification of functional groups: Every functional group has characteristic signal in the NMR spectrum.
+- Identification of functional groups: Every functional group has a characteristic signal in the NMR spectrum.
 By studying the chemical shift of the compound, it is possible to identify the functional group in the compound.

 Factors affecting NMR spectroscopy